nicolo-tellini/LICO/README.md

 	fi
 ```

-For monitoring other GitHub repository you can *copy-paste* the socond part of the script and change it according to the new software:
+For monitoring additional GitHub repositories you can *copy-paste* the socond part of the script and change the variables according to the new software:

 ```
 soft2=samtools # the name of the software we want to check the link status